Our Practice Areas

 Humanitarian relief includes asylum, TPS, VAWA, among others.
 At Larson, Lyons & Al-Hamdani we are committed to assisting those fleeing harm and seeking safety in the United States.
 Schedule a detailed case evaluation with one of our experienced immigration attorneys to discuss if one of the many humanitarian options is right for your case.

 Non-immigrant visas are available to foreign nationals who wish to enter the United States for a temporary period, for some specified purpose.
 Some non-immigrant visas permit study or tourism, while others permit a foreign national to work.
-The Lyons Law Firm, LLC can negotiate the maze of ever-changing laws and regulations that govern the eligibility requirements for these visas.
+The team at Larson, Lyons & Al-Hamdani can negotiate the maze of ever-changing laws and regulations that govern the eligibility requirements for these visas.
 We assist employers and foreign nationals in determining the right visa category for the given circumstances.

 Waivers of Inadmissibility